 You can also deduct the cost of driving your car for business, using either of two methods: a standard deduction or actual expenses.

 Other Services and Maintenance Expenses

-Other services which most businesses incur are maintenance costs on the facility, equipment, and general building maintenance.
+Other services that most businesses incur are maintenance costs on the facility, equipment, and general building maintenance.
 Businesses also have costs for lawn mowing, snow removal, and other outside costs.
 You can also deduct costs for repair and maintenance of your business property, or you may decide to depreciate some of these expenses.
 Check with your tax professional about this.

 You will need to keep track of the amounts you pay for outside services like janitorial services, professional services, or internet support.
-If you pay someone $600 or more during a year, you must provide that person with a 1099-MISC form and file that form with the IRS.
+If you pay someone $600 or more during a year, you must provide that person with a 1099-NEC form (starting in 2020) and file that form with the IRS.

 Wages, Salaries, Payroll Taxes, and Benefits